 Surface Activation, Silanization, and PEGylation

-First, use freshly cleaned tweezers to place ten AFM cantilever chips in the plasma chamber, and start the surface activation program [1].
+First, use freshly cleaned tweezers to place AFM cantilever chips in the plasma chamber, and start the surface activation program [1]. plasma.avi (first 10s)

 Talent uses tweezers to place chips in plasma chamber and starts the program.

-While the chips are in the plasma chamber and the program is executing [1], prepare 6 milliliters of silane-PEG-mal in toluene[2].
+While the chips are in the plasma chamber and the program is executing [1] plasma.avi (0:10-5:25 min), dissolve silane-PEG-mal in toluene in solvent resistant plastic or glass tubes to obtain a concentration of 1.25 mg/mL.
+[2].
 Place 3 milliliters of the solution in each of two flat Petri dishes [3].
+For further adjustment of passivating properties of the PEG linker layer the length of the respective silane-PEG-mal should be varied.

-Talent executes surface activation program.
+Talent looks at white oxygen plasma. plasma.avi (5:25 min-5:35 min)

 Talent prepares solution.